Auburn University Marching Band: Staff

-Directly overseeing the AUMB is the Marching Band Director, who is also the Associate Director of Bands.
+Directly overseeing the AUMB is the marching band director, who is also the associate director of bands.
 He leads all full-band rehearsals and performances.
 While many of the duties are delegated to his GTAs or student leaders, it is his responsibility to ensure the success of the band as a whole.
-Dr. Corey Spurlin was hired in 2007 as the Marching Band Director upon the promotion of Dr. Rick Good.
+Dr. Corey Spurlin was hired in 2007 as the marching band director upon the promotion of Dr. Rick Good.
 Spurlin received his undergraduate and master's degrees from the University of Alabama and his doctorate from Louisiana State University in Conducting.

-The Marching Band Director also has an assistant, who assumes the duties of the director in his absence.
-Dr. Nikki Gross was hired in 2015 as the Assistant Director of Athletic Bands.
+The marching band director also has an assistant, who assumes the duties of the director in his absence.
+Dr. Nikki Gross was hired in 2015 as the assistant director of athletic bands.

-Overseeing all the Auburn Bands is the Director of Bands.
-In 2007, Dr. Rick Good was promoted to the Director of Bands position.
-Good spent 13 years as the Marching Band director and Associate Professor of Low Brass.
-He took the position upon the retirement of the previous Director of Bands, Dr. Johnnie Vinson.
+Overseeing all the Auburn Bands is the director of bands.
+In 2007, Dr. Rick Good was promoted to the director of bands position.
+Good spent 13 years as the marching band director and associate professor of low brass.
+He took the position upon the retirement of the previous director of bands, Dr. Johnnie Vinson.

+In March 2022, the AUMB welcomed Ashley Evans as the auxiliaries coordinator.
+In this role, she oversees the Danceline, Flagline, and Majorettes, collectively known as the Tiger Eyes.
+Ashley Evans is not only an alumnus of the band but also served as a standout performer during her tenure.
+She was a majorette at Auburn from 2012 to 2016 and led as the captain of the Majorettes in her junior and senior years.
+Her experience and leadership in these positions have equipped her with a deep understanding of the program, making her an ideal choice for guiding the Tiger Eyes.